Sanusihassan/c-flex-sys/readme.md

 ## Usage
 * `.container` class creates a container or a wrapper around elements.
 ![.container class](./assets/container.jpg)

 * `.container.on{$breakpoint}full-screen` takes the entire width of the screen within the specified range.

 `$breakpoint` = \[`small-`, `medium-`, `large-`, `larger-`\]
-* `.container.sp-right-0` specifies that there is no white space on the right side of the `.container` class.
+* `.container.sp-right-0` specifies that there is no white space on the right side of the element with `.container` class.

 * `.container.sp-left-0` does the same thing but in the left direction.

 * the `.container.sp-{left/right}-0` works only from large screens and up.

 ![.container.sp-right-0](./assets/container-sp.png)

 Use `.flex-sys.container` to reduce conflict if you are using another css framework that uses the same name.

 ```html